3 min read

 5. Resist the urge to panic sell

-What this means is that your ability to cope with short-term volatility in your investments is just as important as the choices you make at the outset of your investment journey.
-But, if say there is a downward movement in the markets, try not to react to these falls, resist the urge to sell up immediately; instead, sit tight and ride it out.
+Your ability to cope with short-term volatility in your investments is just as important as the choices you make at the outset of your investment journey.

 If you invest for the long term, any short-term volatility shouldn’t affect your ability to reach your investment goals over time.
 Keep calm and carry on building up your investments.
 History has shown that over long enough time periods, no matter what challenges the global economy has faced, markets do recover from downturns.